 Me: “Well, I go backpacking in the wilderness a lot.
-It is me and my daughter completely alone.”
+It is my daughter and me completely alone.”

 Them: “Then just use your cell phone.”

-It became clear to me that basic first aid courses would be severely inadequate.
-Not only could these people not imagine situations where you couldn't call for help, but they couldn't fathom that help might not always be available!
+I realized that introductory first aid courses would be severely inadequate.
+Not only could these people not imagine situations where you couldn’t call for help, but they couldn’t fathom that help might not always be available!

-To feel secure and self-reliant, I needed to improve my first aid skills.
+I needed to improve my first aid skills to feel secure and self-reliant.
 Here’s what I did to take my first aid skills to the next level.